 This is a super simple decorating idea for a jiggly Japanese cheesecake.

-- Use a sieve to sift a layer of icing sugar on the doily.
+- Use a sieve to sift a layer of powdered sugar on the doily.
 Make sure to cover the entire cake top.
-Also, make sure the doily does not move as you sift the icing sugar on.
+Also, make sure the doily does not move as you sift the powdered sugar on.

 - You can add some fruits or even fruit filings to the cake if you wish.
-Otherwise, serving it plain with a simple icing sugar dredge is perfect for this lovely, fluffy, jiggly Japanese souffle cheesecake.
+Otherwise, serving it plain with the simple sugar dredge, it is perfect for this lovely, fluffy, jiggly Japanese souffle cheesecake.

 Baking this soft and fluffy Japanese cotton cake can be a little daunting for some people.
 The most common issues are cracked tops or cakes that rise so well in the oven but totally collapse once they are out of the oven.